-Only when we know why we do things, will we feel a sense of belonging, and that’s why it’s a much more powerful way of getting us to decide.
+Only when we know why we do things, will we feel a sense of belonging.
+That’s why it’s a much more powerful way of getting us to decide.

-Once we are sold on the cause of an idea, we’ll go above and beyond to support it, with our money, with our time, and in the cases of some movements, even with our lives.
+Once we are sold on the cause of an idea, we’ll go above and beyond to support it with our money and time.
+And in the cases of some movements, even with our lives.

-Great leaders and companies naturally get this right by starting all communication with why they do things, eventually followed by how they do things until finally revealing what it is they actually do.
+Great leaders and companies naturally get this right.
+They start all communication with why they do things, eventually followed by how they do things.
+And they reveal what it is they actually do very last.

 Apple is a great example.
-First, they tell us why they’re here to shake things up, then they tell us how (with easy-to-use, beautifully designed products) and finally we find out what they make: computers, phones, tablets, and mp3-players.
+First, they tell us why they’re here to shake things up, then they tell us how (with easy-to-use, beautifully designed products).
+Finally, we find out what they make: computers, phones, tablets, and mp3-players.